The superspreaders behind top COVID-19 conspiracy theories - WTMJ

 Biosafety Level 4 labs – or BSL4 labs – have the highest level of biosafety precautions.

-“It seemed to me that obviously, this came out of the Wuhan BSL 4,” Boyle told The Associated Press, dismissing the accepted explanation that the virus emerged from the Wuhan market as “completely preposterous.”
+“It seemed to me that obviously, this came out of the Wuhan BSL 4,” Boyle told The Associated Press.

 A World Heath Organization team concluded it was extremely unlikely the virus escaped from the Wuhan lab, and other experts have said the virus shows no signs of genetic manipulation.